CNHume/Samples/README.md

 # README

-Code Samples written by Christopher N. Hume
+Code Samples written by Christopher N. Hume, updated 2024-04-16

-### What is this repository for?
+## What is this repository for?

 These samples are intended to be illustrative of my coding style.
 In addition to games, the other folders include implementations of Sorting and Searching and examples of more interesting algorithms as well.